justinmajetich/holbertonschool-unity/2D-clone/README.md

 # Unity - 2D Game
 A 2D platformer/shooter.
-Currently, in an early MVP stage.
+Currently, in a prototype stage.
+All assets are placeholder and from free packages off the Unity Assets Store.

 Player 1 Controls:
 - Movement: A/D